 A formal Pro Bono Program was established by the School of Law in the Fall of 2013.
 The Pro Bono Program provides students with opportunities to gain practical lawyering experience while serving persons of limited means, as well as help cultivate a sense of professionalism and social responsibility.

 Although the Pro Bono Program is voluntary, students are strongly encouraged to engage in a variety of volunteer activities throughout the year.
-At the end of each academic year, first-year law students who have logged at least 10 hours of pro bono work, and second and third-year law students who have logged at least 20 hours of work, will receive a Certificate of Recognition in honor of their contributions.
-In addition, the top 10 students in each class who volunteer the most hours will be recognized at the Edna Nelson Awards Banquet.
+At the end of each academic year, first-year law students who have logged at least 10 hours of pro bono work, and second and third-year law students who have logged at least 20 hours of work, will receive a Certificate of Recognition in honor of their service.
+Special recognition will also be given to a limited number of students whose commitment to pro bono during the academic year was exceptional.

 The Career Development Office will help identify and inform students of pro bono opportunities on the local, regional, and national levels, and will work to build partnerships with legal aid organizations and law firms throughout Missouri.
 However, ultimate responsibility for locating and developing pro bono opportunities rests with the students and student organizations, and they are expected to locate and develop opportunities for pro bono service in addition to those identified by the Career Development Office.